 - Authorised money changers such as SuperRich usually offer competitive rates that are better than the main banks.

-- The exchange booths in the arrivals area at Bangkok Suvarnabhumi airport offer lower rates compared to elsewhere and you may find it more economical to wait until you can find an exchange booth later.
+- The exchange booths in the arrivals area at Bangkok Suvarnabhumi airport offer worse rates compared to elsewhere and you may find it more economical to wait until you can find an exchange booth later.
 Alternatively, you can head down to the basement level where there are exchange booths offering better rates.

 - If the notes you are changing are torn or have any writing on them, they may be refused.